Peak Energy & Resources Portfolio

-The Peak Resources & Energy Portfolio centers on the Investment Committee’s belief that we are in the midst of an era of global resource and energy shortages and unprecedented inflationary pressures.
+The Peak Resources and Energy Portfolio centers on the Investment Committee’s belief that we are amidst an era of global resource, energy shortages and unprecedented inflationary pressures.

 Meanwhile, little meaningful investment has been put towards alternative energies, moving us closer to a calamitous outcome.
 A war-like effort is needed to combat this – including tens of billions of dollars in research and hundreds of billions of dollars in infrastructure in the U.S. alone.

 Energy, however, is not an isolated commodity as other resources are interconnected, including base and precious metals, as well as other materials that are in great demand from developing and developed nations alike.
 Rising global populations are similarly putting strain on food supplies, driving costs for fertilizers higher, and sopping up limited clean water supplies.

 These forces combine to push prices higher combined with historical levels of monetary expansion, we believe that exceptional levels of inflation are imminent.

 Consider the lesson we learned in the 1970s.
 Sharply rising energy costs led to stagflation: high unemployment, high inflation and economic recession.
 As the chart below shows, both oil and gold drastically outperformed U.S. large cap stocks as represented by the Dow Jones Industrial Average.

 History Lesson: Select Hard Assets vs. Stocks in the 1970s

 This time around, however, the situation is unfortunately quite worse.
 Prices for resources are high courtesy of razor-thin margins between supply and rising demand, rather than because of political forces in the 1970s.
 Further, navigating the worst economic climate seen in the country since the Depression has involved an historic expansion of the Federal Reserve balance sheet and major funding from the U.S. Treasury.
 As the dollar depreciates and cost inflation soars, demand will increase for stores of value, namely, hard assets.